About No Gods, No Masters: A History of Anarchism

 It’s not as though the propaganda was without basis: anarchists, including the strain of thought to which Nicola Sacco and Bartolomeo Vanzetti belonged, had committed a series of bombings in the US.
 Indeed, to protest their arrest, the world’s first car bomb was detonated on Wall Street, killing 38 people.
 Communists saw the pair as martyrs, and fought for their release, in a calculated attempt to win over anarchist sympathizers.

-IN MEMORY OF THE VANQUISHED traces the appropriation of anarchism by communists, and of anarchist symbolism by fascists in France, Italy, and Spain, and takes an in-depth look at the Spanish Revolution of 1936, which was heavily anarchist in Catalonia.
-Remarkable newsreel footage from Barcelona shows smoothly functioning life in a city run largely on anarchist principles, with collectively run arts organizations and companies, and without bureaucracies and bosses.
-But this too, would not last, as anarchists paradoxically entered the republican government in order to face Franco’s fascists.
+IN MEMORY OF THE VANQUISHED traces the appropriation of anarchism by communists, and anarchist symbolism by fascists in France, Italy, and Spain, and takes an in-depth look at the Spanish Revolution of 1936, which was heavily anarchist in Catalonia.
+Remarkable newsreel footage from Barcelona shows smoothly functioning life in a city-run largely on anarchist principles, with collectively run arts organizations and companies and without bureaucracies and bosses.
+But this too, would not last, as anarchists paradoxically entered the republican government to face Franco’s fascists.
 The anarchist militias would end up being absorbed into the republican troops.